 Israel treats thousands of war-wounded Syrians

-Seven wounded Syrians crossed into Israeli controlled Heights Thursday night have received immediat... .
-In this Thursday, April 6, 2017 photo made in Israeli controlled Golan Heights, An Israeli military medic talks to a badly wounded Syrian woman.
+In this Thursday, April 6, 2017 photo made in Israeli controlled Golan Heights, Israeli military medics assist wounded Syrians.
+Seven wounded Syrians crossed into Israeli controlled Heights Thursday night have received immediate treatment and were hospitalized later on.

 Comments